Christian M. 7 min read

 • Articles 33 & 34: Requires prompt notification of personal data breaches to supervisory authorities and affected individuals.

-This means businesses are responsible for covering all cybersecurity essentials, ensuring their networks are safe, and appropriately encrypting any data sent outside this network.
-This includes setting up network monitoring and alert systems to ensure any breach is caught early and appropriately reported.
+This means businesses are responsible for ensuring their networks are safe, and any data sent outside this network is appropriately encrypted.
+Network monitoring and alert systems are required to ensure any breach is caught early and reported.

 Compliance responsibilities of businesses vs broadband providers